yyxff/Http-Proxy/README.md

 # 1 access web ui

 # now locust test web ui should be on http://0.0.0.0:8089 on this machine.
-# if you are on the vm, you may need to forward post 8089 to your local machine.
+# if you are on VM, you may need to forward post 8089 to your local machine.

 # 2 press start to use our default config(visiting a simple server on this machine)